 How to apply

-When applying for the CEC program, you will need to submit the following documents:
+When you apply you’ll need to provide the following documents:

 - Work references from previous employers

-If your application is approved, you will receive a Confirmation of Permanent Residence (COPR) document.
-The COPR will enable you to apply for your Permanent Resident (PR) card, which should be taken with you when traveling outside Canada, and shown when you re-enter the country.
+If your application is successful, you will receive a Confirmation of Permanent Residence (COPR) document.
+The COPR will enable you to apply for your Permanent Resident (PR) card.
+When travelling outside Canada, you can show this card as proof of your Canadian resident status.

 - $825 CDN per adult